-No. Objective КРІ Date Evidence / Commentary RAG 6.1 To provide viable and accessible sustainable travel options for staff, Fellows and students for travel to work, travel at work and travel for work which results in a reduction of carbon emissions.
-2 Extend compliance with Churchill College Procurement Guidelines to all purchasing teams and provide appropriate training and guidance to purchasers/procurers to ultimately reach ISO 20400 standards for Sustainable Procurement.
-10.22 Guidelines are now employed across the operational and estates teams with work ongoing to expand this to the remaining purchasing teams.
+No. Objective KPI Evidence / Commentary RAG 6.1 To provide viable and accessible sustainable travel options for staff, Fellows and students for travel to work, travel at work and travel for work which results in a reduction of carbon emissions.
+Extend compliance with Churchill College Procurement Guidelines to all purchasing teams and provide appropriate training and guidance to purchasers/procurers to ultimately reach ISO 20400 standards for Sustainable Procurement.
+Guidelines are now employed across the operational and estates teams with work ongoing to expand this to the remaining purchasing teams.
+These procurement guidelines are now incorporated into the College Procurement Procedures committing to sustainable procurement.
 A 6.2 Ensure procurement of goods consistently includes ESG factors such as social sustainability, carbon and locality within scoring criteria within 2022/23.
 This may include a focus on key supplier accreditation such as Fairtrade.
-10.22 Procurement of goods consistently includes ESG factors such as social sustainability, carbon and locality within scoring criteria.
-This is the leading criteria in the procurement of food and similar supplies helping to inform the carbon reporting for menus.
-G 6.3 Develop and implement a supplier engagement programme to promote continual improvements by both suppliers and College purchasers.
+KPI Complete G 6.3 Develop and implement a supplier engagement programme to promote continual improvements by both suppliers and College purchasers.
 Programme to focus on four key long-term suppliers in 2022/23.
-10.22 In 2022 we have focused on catering suppliers and have established several commercial partnerships.
-This includes a local brewer and a farm supplying almost all of all vegetables used.
-G
+KPI Complete G

-Appendix B - Case Studies
+Appendix 2 - Case Studies